-Figure 6.29 - Connector Shape
+Figure 6.33 - Connector Shape

-One such depicted dependency is the onPart of a Sentry.
 For example, the following diagram illustrates a situation where the entry criteria of Task B depends on the completion of Task A.

-Figure 6.30 - Sentry-based dependency between two Tasks
+Figure 6.34 - Sentry-based dependency between two Tasks

 The other type of dependency that is visualized is the dependency between a HumanTask and DiscretionaryItems in its PlanningTable, when the HumanTask is shown with its PlanningTable expanded.
-These dependencies are also depicted by the same dotted line connector.
+These dependencies are depicted with a discretionary association.
+A Discretionary Association is a dashed line.
+The line MUST not have arrowheads.